Fiz Brown: Creation

 Fiz Brown as she appeared in 2001.

 Fiz initially appeared as a troubled teenager briefly fostered by Roy (David Neilson) and Hayley Cropper (Julie Hesmondhalgh) at the age of fifteen.
 She leaves and then returns to Coronation Street, and starts working at the Underworld factory.
-Her nickname is presumably due to her distinctive afro-like hair, however she was born as Fiona.
-Her mother, Cilla (Wendi Peters) and her little brother, Chesney (Sam Aston) are introduced when they come to live on the street with Les Battersby (Bruce Jones).
+Her nickname is presumably due to her distinctive afro-like hair; she was born as Fiona.
+Her mother, Cilla Battersby-Brown (Wendi Peters) and her little brother, Chesney Brown (Sam Aston) are introduced when they come to live on the street with Les Battersby (Bruce Jones).
 Fiz has a bad history with her mother, who has often left her in care and never prioritised her children.

 The character first appears onscreen during the episode broadcast on 20 April 2001.
 The character of Fiz is a good-hearted young woman who has made many puzzling decisions and is often unlucky in love.
 Actress Jennie McAlpine stated that she would prefer the character to stay unlucky in love because she enjoys portraying the rowing and screaming that comes with it rather than seeing her character living happily ever after.
-Fiz's personality has taken some rapid transformations over the years.
-Starting out as a dopey teenage tearaway, she is now responsible for her younger brother, constantly trying to do the right thing by him and sometimes failing.
+Fiz's personality has undergone some rapid transformations over the years.
+Starting as a dopey teenage tearaway, she is now responsible for her younger brother, constantly trying to do the right thing by him and sometimes failing.
 When interviewed about this on the soap opera's official website, McAlpine stated: "I like Fiz, I think she is a good person.
-I know she does get it wrong sometimes, but she is just trying, she's just trying to get it all right, she doesn't always but she does try."
-During the same interview she then said: "Oh, Fiz has changed over the years.
-Luckily she's changed because I don't think I'd be here if she hadn't because she started off being a pretty, pretty bad girl actually, causing loads of trouble for Roy and Hayley."
+I know she does get it wrong sometimes, but she is just trying, she's just trying to get it all right, she doesn't always, but she does try."
+During the same interview, she then said: "Oh, Fiz has changed over the years.
+Luckily, she's changed because I don't think I'd be here if she hadn't,t because she started off being a pretty bad girl, actually, causing loads of trouble for Roy and Hayley."